Dan-Levi/wpbridge-for-rust/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Integrate Rust servers with WordPress and add the extra touch to user experience of your server frontend by adding updated server and player statistics.
+Integrate Rust servers with WordPress and bump user experience of your server by adding updated server and player statistics.

 == Description ==